AbdurRafay-Nasir/Tic-Tac-Toe-NGO/README.md

 > This isn't the case for legacy `ClientRpc` attribute.

 ### Network Variable
-A network variable as the name implies is synchronized across the network.
-Usually All clients are allowed to read its value, but only server can write to it.
+As the name implies, a Network Variable is synchronized across all clients in the network.

 ## Texture and Sound Credits
 - [Code Monkey](https://www.youtube.com/@CodeMonkeyUnity/)